clearlinux/clear-linux-documentation/source/mixer.rst

       VERSIONURL=<URL where the version of the mix will be hosted>
       FORMAT=1

    The SERVER_STATE_DIR is where the mix content will be outputted to, and it is automatically created for you by the mixer.
-This can be set to any location, but for this example let us use the workspace directory.
-The same applies for BUNDLE_DIR; it will be generated for you in the location specified in the builder.conf, in this case - /home/clr/mix/mix-bundles.
-It is where the bundle definitions are stored for your mix, and where the chroot-builder looks in to know what bundles must be installed.
+This can be set to any location, but for this example let's use the workspace directory.
+   The same applies for BUNDLE_DIR; it will be generated for you in the location specified in the builder.conf, in this case ``/home/clr/mix/mix-bundles``.
+This is where the bundle definitions are stored for your mix, and it's where the chroot-builder looks to know what bundles must be installed.

    You may change the ``CERT=/path/to/cert`` line, which tells the chroot builder to insert the certificate specified for the mix in ``/os-core-update/usr/share/clear/update-ca/``.
 This is the certificate used by